-You can see the effect of higher ISO of 1600 visible in the form of noisy grains in the picture. so, in order to check the noise level you will have to zoom the image to 100%.
+You can see the effect of higher ISO of 1600 visible in the form of noisy grains in the picture. so, in order to check the noise level, you will have to zoom the image to 100%.

 NOTE: Higher the ISO, Higher the Noise

+Now let us see how the change in ISO values affects the quality of the image with the help of some examples.
 Below given shots are taken using Canon EOS 7D with Canon EF 50mm f/1.8 lens.
 The ISO sensitivity value is varied from 100 to 6400.

-From the above pictures it is clear that when we increase the ISO sensitivity the amount of noise in the image increase, which is more visible in the 100% crop of the image as shown in the top right corner of the above images.
+From the above pictures, it is clear that when we increase the ISO sensitivity the amount of noise in the image increase, which is more visible in the 100% crop of the image as shown in the top right corner of the above images.
 It is not always possible to shoot at a lower ISO value, especially when the lighting condition is not so good.

-Higher ISO values are mainly used in 3 situations:
+Use High ISO values in following situations:

-Case 1: Poorlighting condition.
+Case 1: Poor Lighting condition.

 Case 3: Shooting Handheld with smaller Aperture Opening.

 If you are shooting handheld with a higher f-number (smaller aperture number) then you will have to go for a higher ISO value.
-This is because smaller aperture opening demands for a slower shutter speed.
+This is because smaller aperture opening demands a slower shutter speed.
 Slower shutter speeds are difficult to shoot handheld.
 So, you will have to increase the ISO value, which in turn will help in increasing the shutter speed.
-In such situations you can go for a higher ISO setting.
+In such situations, you can go for a higher ISO setting.

-ISO, Aperture & Shutter speed
+ISO, Aperture and Shutter speed

 ISO, Aperture and Shutter speed are all inter-related.
 Changing any one of the above values will definitely have an impact on the other.
 If you increase the ISO value, then you can go for a smaller aperture opening (higher F number) and higher shutter speed.

-Consider the situation wherein you have to bring all the details in the scene, which calls for a smaller aperture opening.
+Consider the situation wherein you have to bring all the details in the scene.
+This calls for a smaller aperture opening.
 If you have a tripod, then you don’t have to go for a high ISO value.
 But, if you don’t have one then you will have to go for a higher ISO value.
-Also, when you are photographing birds in flight, you will have to set a shutter speed of 1/1000th of a second and above, which demands for a higher ISO value.
+Also, when you are photographing birds in flight, you will have to set a shutter speed of 1/1000th of a second and above, which demands a higher ISO value.